gnehcuyz/gnehcuyz.github.io/content/reading/text_style_transfer_review_evaluation.md

 ## Definition of Text Style
 - Text style refers to linguistic variations that preserve meaning but change stylistic properties.
 - Example: The same content expressed in different styles:
-  - Informal: *"let’s hang out on Sunday afternoon!"*
+  - Informal: *"let's hang out on Sunday afternoon!"*
   - Formal: *"We will arrange a meeting on Sunday afternoon."*

 ## Emergence of Text Style Transfer (TST)